yakupbeyoglu/SimpleThread/README.md

 # SimpleThread
-Simple Thread is an example  multi-thread project which has made with QT FrameWork
+Simple Thread is an example  multi-thread project which has made with QT FrameWork.